 In depth knowledge of USG donor agency regulations (i.e., USAID, CDC, DOD) and other donor agencies (UN, Global Fund, Private Foundations)

 Knowledge of cost accounting methods and practices applicable to management of private and federal monies

 Sub-contract and sub-agreement financial management experience

 Experience with international, non-profit organizations, as well as a multi-office, multi-national environment

-Intermediate Knowledge of international taxation, banking, regulatory and reporting environment
+Intermediate knowledge of international taxation, banking, regulatory and reporting environment

 Understanding of the difference between contracts and cooperative agreements and their relevant terms and conditions

-In depth knowledge financial software applications, databases, spreadsheets, and/or word processing required.
+Experience with financial software applications, databases, spreadsheets, and/or word processing required.